Experiencing Nature with Your Senses

 The Traditional Stewards of This Land

 NBNC resides upon the traditional and unceded home of the Western Abenaki People.
-We strive to respect and honor their legacy and to support the current Indigenous residents of Vermont.
+We strive to respect and honor their legacy, and to support the current Indigenous residents of Vermont.
 Each panel features paintings by Abenaki artist Amy Hook-Therrien and Abenaki words in purple, provided by Jesse and Joseph Bruchac, citizens and language keepers of the Nulhegan Band of the Coosuk Abenaki Nation.
-Please explore the resources at the QR codes to learn more about Abenaki language and culture.
+This trail invites us to allow ourselves to be present (chigitozida) and use our senses.
+You can explore the concept of chigitozida and learn more about Abenaki language at the glossary on this page.

 Acknowledgements